DECEMBER 03: UPDATES COMING SHORTLY

 The Birdhouse Apartments on Buffalo Avenue are an essential part and 'anchor' of our wonderful neighborhood, serving as a model for housing that embraces community and style, while making tenants truly feeling 'at home'.

-However, due to an 'ambiguity' in the ED-1 Housing directive, the just recently designated Historical Monument still faces the threat of demolition, as the City's Planning Department continued to approve plans for a proposed 5 STORY, 104 UNITS 'AFFORDABLE HOUSING' PROJECT, while the site was under historic consideration by the Cultural Heritage Commission.
+However, due to an 'ambiguity' in the ED-1 Housing directive, the officially designated Historical Monument still faces the threat of demolition, as the City's Planning Department continues to approve plans for a proposed 5 STORY, 104 UNITS 'AFFORDABLE HOUSING' PROJECT.

 This administrative 'charade' created by City Planning presents a serious threat to the HCM, and could set a dangerous precedent that would undermine the historic designation process for all future sites to come.